Environment Variables

 closed(default): If Redis goes down, all rate-limited requests are rejected with HTTP 429.
 This prioritizes security — no requests can bypass rate limiting.
 Inproductionthe service refuses to start if Redis is unreachable; other environments boot with degraded availability and a warning log.open: If Redis goes down, rate limits are bypassed and requests are allowed through.
 This prioritizes API availability at the cost of silently unthrottling every endpoint until Redis recovers.
 Choose this only if you have an independent rate-limiting layer (edge CDN, reverse proxy) or accept the unthrottled window.

-The previous default was open; switching to closed closes a silent bypass where a Redis outage would let unlimited traffic through for the duration of the outage.
+The closed default closes a silent bypass: it prevents a Redis outage from letting unlimited traffic through for the duration of the outage.

 Audit Log